-In order to properly promote yourself online, there are a slew of modern tools that help job seekers build and promote their personal brands—and we’ve compiled these 4 tips to help depict how you can properly use them to ultimately land your dream job.
+To properly promote yourself online, there is a slew of modern tools that help job seekers build and promote their brands—and we’ve compiled these 4 tips for job seekers to help depict how you can properly use them to ultimately land your dream job.

 It is no secret that most companies require candidates to submit resumes and cover letters in digital form due to the shift to digital overall.

-In order to make the process easier on yourself, consider utilizing a resume digitization service, which will allow you to embed graphs, photos and links easily to make your resume outshine the others to potential employers.
+To make the process easier on yourself, consider utilizing a resume digitization service, which will allow you to embed graphs, photos, and links easily to make your resume outshine the others to potential employers.